homectl(1) — Linux manual page

 one of two states, or in a transition state between them: when

-"active" they are unlocked and mounted, and thus accessible to
+"active" they are unlocked and mounted, and thus accessible to the

-(or other authentication token) has been supplied.
-Deactivation
+authentication token) has been supplied.
+Deactivation happens

-at least one login session.
+one login session.
 When the user logs in a second time

 simultaneously the home directory remains active.
 It is